Vietnam.vn - Nền tảng quảng bá Việt Nam

 How to fly flags at half-mast on National Mourning Day

-According to the provisions of Article 10 of Decree 105/2012/ND-CP on organizing funerals for officials, civil servants and public employees, during the 2-day National Funeral, agencies and offices nationwide, and Vietnamese representative agencies abroad must fly flags at half-mast, wear mourning bands and not organize public entertainment activities.
+According to the provisions of Article 10 of Decree 105/2012/ND-CP on organizing funerals for officials, civil servants, and public employees, during the 2-day National Funeral, agencies and offices nationwide, and representative agencies of Vietnam abroad must fly flags at half-mast, have mourning bands, and not organize public entertainment activities.

 Accordingly, the way to hang the flag at half-mast is as follows:

-- Hang the flag to 2/3 of the height of the flagpole, use black cloth to tie it so that the flag does not fly.
+- Hang the flag to 2/3 of the height of the flagpole, use black cloth to tie it so it doesn't fly.

-- Black cloth band is 1/10 the size of the flag width, length is the same as the length of the flag
+- The black cloth band is 1/10 the size of the flag's width, and its length is the same as the length of the flag.

-- The flag must be hung in a solemn place to ensure aesthetics.
+- Half-mast flags must be hung in a solemn place to ensure aesthetics.

-- The pole used to hang the flag must be an independent flagpole.
+- The flag pole must be a standalone flag pole.
 Do not hang the flag on other poles such as electric poles, antenna poles, etc.

 - The flag must not be faded or stained.

-In addition, when placing a flag indoors, the flagpole can be adjusted in length depending on the space, but the flag must not touch the ground.
+In addition, when displaying a flag indoors, the flagpole can be adjusted in length depending on the space, but the flag must not touch the ground.

-Flying a flag at half-mast or half-staff is a custom dating back to the 17th century, which refers to the flag flying below the top of a ship's mast, a land flagpole, or a building's flagpole.
+Flying a flag at half-mast or half-staff in English is a custom dating back to the 17th century, used to refer to the flag flying below the top of the mast on a ship, a land flagpole, or a flagpole on a building.
 In many countries, this is considered a symbol of respect, mourning, or grief.

 Accordingly, when hanging a flag at half-mast, people usually raise the flag high and then lower it, leaving a space above the flag.

-In Vietnam, the flag is flown at half-mast during national mourning or when the country is in great trouble to express the nation's respect and condolences to those who have passed away.
+In Vietnam, the flag is flown at half-mast during national funerals or when the country is in great trouble to show the nation's respect and condolences to those who have passed away.

 PV